 Billed Weight: 234 lbs

-While Stu had a reputation for training numerous people in the basement of “Hart House,” Bret was primarily broken in by Mr. Hito and Mr. Sakurada.
-When Bret got the opportunity to face them in the ring, they beat him so bad he thought he had done something wrong.
-He earned his stripes as a preliminary wrestler before finding form with his brother Keith, who together would win the Stampede International Tag Team Titles on four occasions.
-Bret became one of the top names in the territory, and worked a number of matches with Dynamite Kid, as well as feuding with Bad News Allan.
-Bret and Bad News contested one of the first ladder matches in mid-1983.
-By the end of his run, Bret had won numerous singles titles in the promotion on multiple occasions.
-When Stu first sold the territory to Vince McMahon in mid-1984, Bret was one of a few Stampede wrestlers signed to the World Wrestling Federation.
+Bret was primarily trained by Mr. Hito and Mr. Sakurada.
+When he got the opportunity to face them in the ring, they beat him so bad he thought he had done something wrong.
+He earned his stripes as a preliminary wrestler before finding form with his brother Keith, and together they won the Stampede International Tag Team Titles on four occasions.
+As a singles, he won numerous titles on multiple occasions.
+He had a memorable feud with Bad News Allen, and in mid-1983, they contested one of the first ladder matches.

-Bret’s first televised WWF match took place on August 29, 1984 in Maple Leaf Gardens, where he teamed with Dynamite Kid in a winning effort over Iron Mike Sharpe and Troy Alexander.
-The initial plan was to make him a cowboy, an idea Bret flatly rejected.
-Around this time, he wrestled newcomer Tom Magee, in which Vince famously predicted backstage that the bodybuilder Magee – not Bret – was a future star.
-Seeing his prospects dwindling already, Bret asked to be teamed with his brother-in-law and another ex-Stampede star, Jim Neidhart in the new year (1985).
-Manager Jimmy Hart also came into the mix, and due to the coincidence of the last names, they became “The Hart Foundation.”
-Bret also acquired the nickname “The Hitman,” after getting permission from boxer Thomas “The Hitman” Hearns.
+Bret acquired the nickname “The Hitman,” after getting permission from boxer Thomas “The Hitman” Hearns.
 While there did not appear to be any grand plans for the team, “The Hitman” and “The Anvil” had great chemistry despite their different wrestling styles.
 It was also good character building for Bret, and his promos – not always his strong suit – improved during this time.
 It was also here he began wearing his trademark sunglasses.

 The Hart Foundation and Strike Force met on opposing sides at the inaugural Survivor Series pay-per-view on November 26, 1987.
 They eliminated Strike Force, but near the end were beaten by The Killer Bees.
 Bret had some other high-profile singles bouts, which included a defeat to Randy Savage on the November 28 episode of Saturday Night’s Main Event, and then lasted over twenty-five minutes in the Royal Rumble on January 24, 1988.
 On the February 5 edition of The Main Event, The Hart Foundation challenged Strike Force for the Tag Team titles in a losing effort.